How central banks shape the global gold market

 3. Regulatory frameworks

-1. Growing importance of gold in monetary policy
+1. Growing importance in monetary policy

 2. Regional disparities in gold accumulation